1. Resource Library

 1. Increase accounts receivables efficiency

 Receivables are a current asset, and the faster you can turn them into cash, the better your working capital position will be.
-In addition, resolving typical AR issues, such as disputes or a lack of cohesion between collections process stakeholders (AR teams, AP teams, Sales teams, etc.) will help you collect overdue invoices faster.
+In addition, resolving typical accounts receivable issues, such as disputes or a lack of cohesion between collections process stakeholders—collections teams, your customers’ payable teams, sales teams—will help you collect overdue invoices faster.

-From an accounting perspective, efficient AR reduces your allowance for doubtful accounts and bad debt expense, increasing your current asset values.
+Plus, more efficient accounts receivable reduces your allowance for doubtful accounts and bad debt expense, increasing your current asset values.

 2. Increase cash velocity